Archive for October, 2007

 The decision is the first step towards change.
 Regardless of the decision, every change requires some form of action.
 Do you find it challenging at times to motivate yourself in taking action?
 Sometimes, I catch my mind making excuses, and occasionally I ‘succeed’ in avoiding the action all together.
 Here are some pointers I have personally found helpful in motivating myself:

 - What & Why? – “Start with the end in mind.”
 To achieve a goal, it’s important to define clearly what that goal is.
 How do you know when you’ve achieved it?
 Define a measurable end.
 Once you have your goal, it’s important to understanding the Why – why you are doing it?
 Ask yourself what are the motivating factors behind it?
 For your family?
 For your kids?
 Why?
 Why must you succeed?

 - Break it down to small achievable tasks – It is very easy, and human, to be overwhelmed by the sheer effort and energy involved in achieving a big goal.
 Especially if the goal consists of many unknowns or a long-drawn process.
 We tell ourselves it’s impossible or it’s too much work, and then we give up even before we take any action towards a goal.
 I’ve found it very helpful to always split the main goal into several milestones.
 Then breaking each milestone into a series of steps to achieve that milestone.
 For each step, break them down further into smaller, measurable and achievable tasks that can be achieved in a few hours or less.
 This will make the goal appear manageable.
 Achieving one task after another builds confidence and momentum, and before you know it, the end result will be in sight. (read more…)

-massive action, take massive action, how to motivate yourself, tony robbins massive action, how to motivate myself, how to take massive action, tony robbins massive action plan, how to motivate yourself to change, Taking Massive action, massive action plan tony robbins
+massive action, take massive action, how to motivate yourself, tony robbins massive action, how to take massive action, how to motivate myself, tony robbins massive action plan, how to motivate yourself to change, Taking Massive action, massive action plan

 Photo by Krisztina Tordai